scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 fortunate to receive many more applications from students then it can reasonably admit.
 The authors have the pleasure of being faculty members in the program and have the honor of teaching a number of the courses on offer.
-In addition, as a long time Python users (for one of them since 1997 in fact [Paf99]_), the authors were intrigued by the possibility of leveraging Python in the graduate Data Science curriculum and this monograph describes some of the experiences, both successes and challenges, gained from that effort.
-Of course, it is much too early to make any comments on the sustained effect of using Python for graduate Data Science education, however, perhaps the gentle reader will find some value in the authors' experiences, even at this early date.
+In addition, as long time Python users (for one of them since 1997 in fact [Paf99]_), the authors were intrigued by the possibility of leveraging Python in the graduate Data Science curriculum and this monograph describes some of the experiences, both successes and challenges, gained from that effort.
+Of course, it is much too early to make any comments on the sustained effect of using Python for graduate Data Science education, however, perhaps the reader will find some value in the authors' experiences, even at this early date.

 Of course, we are not the first to suggest Python's effectiveness in an education and research environment.
-In fact, the Python programming language is quite popular in numerous problem domains and Python has seen wide used in education, see e.g., [Mye07]_ and [Sta00]_.
+In fact, the Python scripting language is quite popular in numerous problem domains and Python has seen wide used in education, see e.g., [Mye07]_ and [Sta00]_.
 In fact, it ranks quite highly in many surveys of programming language popularity [OGr14]_, it is seeing substantial growth within the Data Science community [Sin14]_, and is generally speaking quite easy to learn [Lut13]_.

-However, it is not our purpose here to focus on Python in the large, but rather to focus on its use in *Data Science* education and research.
+However, it is not our purpose here to focus on Python in general, but rather to focus on its use in *Data Science* education and research.
 With that in mind, herein we will focus on a small number of case studies that provide insights into how we have leveraged